foontzoot/foontzoot.github.io/index.md

 ##### ASP.NET Core Console App • Postman • Fiddler • SqlServer

-FordTube Migration is a fancy title for a script I created to migrate approximately one thousand videos from deprecated FordTube web application to the SynapzeCX platform for Ford and Lincoln.
+FordTube Migration is a fancy title for a script I created to migrate approximately three thousand videos from deprecated FordTube web application to the SynapzeCX platform for Ford and Lincoln.
 The script would scrape existing videos and relevant metadata from the old site and upload them to the SynapzeCX Resource module using existing APIs.
 This project also included small web redirection app, so existing links get translated into the new platform.

 ---